dask/dask/docs/source/scheduler-overview.rst

 Configuring the schedulers
 --------------------------

-The dask collections each have a default scheduler
+The dask collections each have a default scheduler:

 - ``dask.array`` and ``dask.dataframe`` use the threaded scheduler by default
-- ``dask.bag`` uses the multiprocessing scheduler by default
+- ``dask.bag`` uses the multiprocessing scheduler by default.

-For most cases, the default settings are good choices, however sometimes you may want to use a different scheduler.
-There are two ways to do this:
+For most cases, the default settings are good choices.
+However, sometimes you may want to use a different scheduler.
+There are two ways to do this.

-1. Using the ``get`` keyword in the ``compute`` method
+1. Using the ``get`` keyword in the ``compute`` method:

     .. code-block:: python

         >>> x.sum().compute(get=dask.multiprocessing.get)

 2. Using ``set_options``.
-This can be used either as a context manager, or to set the scheduler globally.
+This can be used either as a context manager, or to set the scheduler globally:

     .. code-block:: python